-If you are looking for ways to increase throughput capacity within your business, you can contact one of our automation consultants who will be happy to talk through the options available to you.
+If you are looking to introduce automated palletising within your business, you can contact one of our automation consultants who will be happy to talk through the options available to you.
 Simply email our helpline email@example.com, or call us on 01223 499488.

 Find out more…

 - How do I Identify a Bottleneck in My Production Process?

 - Two Types of Automation That Improve Machine Throughput